Family Friendly Rooms

-Made up of 100 islands with 15 inhabited, Shetland is a world like no other.
+Made up of 100 islands with 15 inhabited, visit Shetland to see a world like no other.
 Each island differs from each other and the scenery on offer is breathtaking.

 If you want to get away from the hustle and bustle of everyday life, then this is the place to visit.
 The Shetland Islands offer visitors the chance to escape to a region full of rolling hills, sparkling sea lochs and beautiful beaches.